Walnux/ArrowDocuments/TopDown.md

 - Big package size - obviousely, it leads a big package size.
 - Not easy to share software among packages - Actually, a lot of same set of sofwares are repeatly included into different systems.
 That wastes the overall cloud resource.
 - latency - It is not easy to reduce the latency to deploy and run the big packages.
 - Efforts to team cooperation - Quite often, serveral applications run in the same guest system.
 These applciations may come from diffrernt owners in the same team or orgnization.
 Any modification of the system like configuration, software version influnces the others.
 Even worse, the crash of the system from one application may influce all the other applications.
-System config and software version change have to be synchnized among all the applicaitons from differnt
 - Increasing Operation burden - The big and complicated system packages is not easy to be managed and orchestared.

 Obviously, a lot of resources are wasted.
 Although Container can package a single application, most of workloads in containers are actually ported from the virtual machine System Centrialized image.